City-of-Cleveland/cledatatoolkit/README.md

 * `pandas Series`: A Series of boolean values True (identified as corporate) or False with same length as input.

 #### `cledatatoolkit.property Regular Expression Library`
-> These are various regex patterns used in this module to recognize patterns in property data
+> These are various regex patterns used in this module to recognize patterns in property data.
+These are not meant to be used outside of functions.

-##### biz_flag_re - `str`: Primary regex for identifying all corporate-type owners that can be found in deeded_owner field.
+`biz_flag_re` - *str*: Primary regex for identifying all corporate-type owners that can be found in deeded_owner field.
 Note this pattern is designed for Cuyahoga County's dataset and is not tested for other string matching universally with owner values.
-##### major_names_re - `str`: Captures other special corp names that do not have any outward signs of being a company.
-This is additive to the main biz_flag_re, and is planned to grow over time.
+`major_names_re` - *str* : Captures special corp names that do not have logical patterns in owner values that can be identified, but still need to be flagged manually.
+This is additive to the main biz_flag_re.
-##### exclude_re - `str` Excludes special corp names that are being captured from prior steps, but have special conditions that make them not match our definition of corporate-type owners.
+`exclude_re` - *str*: Excludes special corp names that are being captured from prior steps, but have special context.

 ### `cledatatoolkit.spatial` module